GenAI Capabilities Marketers Should Demand From Their Tech Partners

 Most marketing teams don’t have the time (or capacity) to monitor every signal.
 So when ad spend drops or product demand spikes, the delay in response costs you.
 GenAI capabilities should close that gap.
 It should catch the change, understand why it’s happening, and suggest a fix before the results show up in your weekly recap.

 And it has to be grounded in your real-world complexity.
 Retailers behave differently.
 Social trends change quickly.
 Paid search is its own animal.
 GenAI that only reports on “what’s happening” isn’t helping—it needs to help you act while it still matters.
+That’s why many brands unify channel signals through an integrated retail media solutions hub and paid search platform so GenAI can see performance holistically instead of in silos.

 Questions to ask vendors: